Cover page of the May 2005, 32-page insert

 To see the online version of the 1956 book by O R Cummings at Bangor Public Library here

 On the cover of the newspaper insert above is seen a model of Biddeford and Saco Railroad Company open trolley car no. 31 on a series of exhibit boards with images of tracks in Saco.
 Car 31 is the "mother" trolley car of all trolley museums in the world.
-It was the first car saved by a group of private individuals for the purpose to begin a collection that would become a trolley museum.
+It was the first car saved by a group of private individuals to begin a collection that would become a trolley museum.
 The deposit to purchase car 31 was made on July 5, 1939.
 2020 will mark the 81st anniversary of car 31 being saved and thus the start of the trolley preservation movement began in earnest in Kennebunkport, Maine.
 A "Breezer" is the term used to describe the early open trolley cars.
 The breeze one experienced while traveling aboard an open trolley was a relief from the heat in the summer months.

 Click Here: Video of Theodore Santarelli de Brasch explaining the "Birth" of Seashore Trolley - 1939